daksh-4/clinical-audit-platform/docs/GETTING_STARTED.md

 python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"
 # Copy the output and set it as FERNET_KEY
 ```

+Note: `backend/.env.example` is still used for *local* backend development (running the API outside Docker).

 ### 3. Start All Services